Kevin Mitchell (baseball): Later career

-In the next two years, he played for four major league teams (Cincinnati, Boston, Cleveland, Oakland), showing flashes of his former ability.
+On March 8, 1996, Mitchell signed with the Boston Red Sox as a free agent.
+He hit .304 with two home runs and 13 RBI in 27 games with Boston before being traded back to the Reds in exchange for infielder Roberto Mejía and pitcher Brad Tweedlie on July 30.
+Mitchell batted .325 with six home runs and 26 RBI in 37 games for the Reds to close the season.

-In May 1997 while with the Cleveland Indians, after teammate Chad Curtis objected to lyrics of a rap song Mitchell was playing in the clubhouse, and shut off the clubhouse stereo, Curtis exchanged punches with Mitchell, who threw Curtis over a ping pong table.
+On December 13, 1996, Mitchell signed with the Cleveland Indians.
+In May, after teammate Chad Curtis objected to lyrics of a rap song Mitchell was playing in the clubhouse, and shut off the clubhouse stereo, Curtis exchanged punches with Mitchell, who threw Curtis over a ping pong table.
 Curtis sustained a bruised right thumb in the fight, and was placed on the 15-day disabled list.
+Mitchell was designated for assignment on May 24.
+At the time, he was batting just .153 with four home and 11 RBI in 20 games.
+Mitchell was released on June 3.

+Mitchell signed a minor league contract with the Oakland Athletics on March 9, 1998.
+After a strong spring training, he made the team's Opening Day roster.
+On August 4, Mitchell was released by Oakland following their game that night.
+He batted .228 with two home runs and 21 RBI in 51 games with the Athletics.
+Mitchell played the following two seasons in independent ball before officially retiring.

 Since his retirement, Mitchell lives in San Diego, and plays in the San Diego Adult Baseball League for the championship team, the San Diego Black Sox.

 Arrests and suspension

 Mitchell was the subject of a rape investigation in Chula Vista, California, in December 1991.
 No charges were filed.

 After being released from Major League Baseball for the last time, he was arrested in 1999 for assaulting his father during an argument.
 In the independent leagues as manager of the Sonoma County Crushers in 2000, he was suspended for nine games after punching the opposing team's owner in the mouth during a brawl.
 In 2010, Mitchell was arrested for alleged misdemeanor battery at the Bonita Golf Club in Bonita, California.
 He was ordered to perform community service and attend anger management classes.

 Career in review

-In his 13-season career with eight teams, Mitchell batted .284, with 234 home runs, 760 runs batted in, 630 runs scored, 1,173 hits, 224 doubles, 25 triples and 491 bases on balls in 1,223 games.
+In his 13-season career with eight teams, Mitchell batted .284 with 234 home runs, 760 runs batted in, 630 runs scored, 1,173 hits, 224 doubles, 25 triples and 491 bases on balls in 1,223 games.

 Mitchell's cousin, Keith Mitchell, also played in the major leagues for four teams across four seasons (between 1991 and 1998), ending his career with a .260 batting average and eight home runs.